Annual Services Survey

 Sampling errors of the main variables at different levels of disaggregation are calculated.

 The tables published include information detailed by activities on the sampling errors of the main variables.

 A control of non-sampling errors is carried out throughout the statistical process.
 Specific information on the non-response rate is also available.

 Regulation no. 295/2008 on Structural Business Statistics (SBS) requires results to be available within 18 months after the end of the reference period.
-This objective is met by publishing the Final Results of the statistics in t+18.
-From reference year 2016, in addition to the publication of Final Results, there is a publication of Advance Results
+This objective is met by publishing the Final Results of the statistics before the end of this deadline.

 Data is published according to the availability calendar of structural statistics that the INE prepares and publishes for each year.

 The availability of a methodology, a common design and collection, filtering, editing and elevation process throughout the geographic area guarantees the comparability of results between the different Autonomous Communities.

 On the other hand, the methodological adaptation to the SBS Regulation makes it possible to compare with the rest of the European Union countries that release the same information for their respective sectors.

 In reference year 2008, a logical gap occurred in the series, due to the introduction of the new National Classification of Economic Activities (CNAE-2009).